mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingFetchConditions.md

 ## Automatic Fetching

-``QueryStore`` has a notion of automatic fetching, which essentially means that the data for the query in the store can be fetched without having to manually call `fetch` on the store.
-You can check whether or not automatic fetching is enabled on your `QueryStore` via the `isAutomaticFetchingEnabled` property.
+``OperationStore`` has a notion of automatic fetching, which essentially means that the data for the query in the store can be fetched without having to manually call `fetch` on the store.
+You can check whether or not automatic fetching is enabled on your `OperationStore` via the `isAutomaticFetchingEnabled` property.
 By default, all ``QueryRequest`` conformances have automatic fetching enabled, and all ``MutationRequest`` conformances have automatic fetching disabled.

 Automatic fetching covers the following scenarios:
-- Fetching when a new subscription to the store is added via ``QueryStore/subscribe(with:)-93jyd``.
+- Fetching when a new subscription to the store is added via ``OperationStore/subscribe(with:)-93jyd``.
-- Fetching from within a ``QueryController``.
+- Fetching from within a ``OperationController``.
   - This includes automatically refetching based on changes to `FetchCondition`s.

 To control whether or not automatic fetching is enabled, you can utilize the ``QueryRequest/enableAutomaticFetching(onlyWhen:)`` modifier alongside a `FetchCondition`.